jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Immeasurable Identities** makes all Kang Supporting Characters you own into Main Characters.
 This effect lasts the whole game, even if your starting Kang Main Character gets KO'd.
 And remember - as long as you have any Main Characters on your side, you don't lose the game.

+^(Source: Rules Insert)

 ## [Kang](http://vs.tcgbrowser.com/images/cards/big/FRI-009.jpg) (SC)
 *Set: The Frightful*

 If any number of Kangs are in your deck, **The Tomorrow War** lets you pick a single **Future Date** before players draw their opening hands during setup.
 A **Future Date** is represented by a whole number from 1-10.
 It counts as being that "Date" while you have exactly that many resources.

-So if you pick 7 as your Future Date, Kang can only appear while you have exactly seven resources.
+So if you pick 7 as your **Future Date**, Kang can only appear while you have exactly seven resources.
 (On the bright side, he's free.)
+Note: If you forget to pick a **Future Date** at the beginning of the game, the game acts as though you chose 10 as the Date.

+**Time Will Tell** sets Kang'

 # The Kingpin
 ## [The Kingpin](http://vs.tcgbrowser.com/images/cards/big/def-029.jpg) (MC)